msymeonides/Migrate3D/README.md

 ### XGBoost:

 XGBoost is a decision tree-based machine learning algorithm that can reveal which motion parameters are most important for describing the variation in a dataset.
-The results are saved in a separate .xlsx file, and include the feature importance scores for each summary statistic when looking at the entire dataset, as well as for all possible pairs of category-to-category comparisons.
+The results are saved in a separate .xlsx file, and include the feature importance scores for each summary statistic (after eliminating redundant parameters) when looking at the entire dataset, as well as for all possible pairs of category-to-category comparisons.

 ## Contacts